 Yesterday’s Enemy confronts the absurd cruelty of decisions made in combat.
 The title itself asks us to remember the fact that all too often ‘yesterday’s enemy is today’s friend.’
 The more moralistic among the Brits, including the chaplain, are appalled by Langford’s ruthless, perhaps murderous actions.
 Is Langford a war criminal?
 The irony comes home to roost when, because of his actions, Langford cannot negotiate with the Japanese commander on a moral basis: the patrol is guilty of crimes usually ascribed only to the ‘savage’ Japanese.
 Langford killed for the sake of expediency, and the Burmese locals are surely not going to take his side against the Japanese.

 Yesterday’s Enemy can be a traumatic experience for viewers convinced that they’re owed happy endings.
 American audiences have consistently rejected war movies that show defeat in any form — Tora!
 Tora!
 Tora! being a good example.
 Only ‘glorious martyrdoms’ qualify: Wake Island, The Alamo — and to make them glorious, filmmakers often distort historical events.
 The ‘horror’ of Val Guest’s show is a soldier’s worst nightmare.
-Captain Langford’s patrol faces not only death, but the possibility of obliteration.
-No-one may ever know what happened to them: No grave, no honors, no parade.
+Captain Langford’s patrol faces not only death, but the possibility of obliteration: no honors, no parade, no grave.
+Noone may ever know what happened to them.

 The show is cast with impressive talent.
 The great Stanley Baker often specialized in tarnished criminals and cruel lovers.
 The patrol’s ‘Padre’ Guy Rolfe (the star of this collection’s The Stranglers of Bombay) is not the kind that plagues his commander with Bible quotes, but simply a witness who tries to stand up for basic decency.
 Patrol members include the marvelous Leo McKern (Day the Earth Caught Fire), Gordon Jackson (The Great Escape), David Oxley (The Hound of the Baskervilles), Richard Pasco (The Gorgon), Percy Herbert (One Million Years B.C.) and future director Bryan Forbes (Quatermass 2).
 The talky script zeroes in on the basic absurdity of modern warfare, which now begins with atrocities and the killing of innocents.
 Captain Langford’s only crime is being efficient and wanting very badly to WIN, to prevail.
 His situation is a ‘cold equation’ in which many would say there is no correct thing to do.
 If captured, the patrol might be tortured and killed for any number of reasons.
 Langford’s actions put him at a terrible disadvantage with the Japanese Major, whose code of conduct has a different moral foundation.

 Director Val Guest was always looking for something different in film subjects; he steers this ‘bad news’ war film away from melodramatic extremes.
-The show has no emotional veneer of soundtrack music to guide our feelings one way or another, offering disapproval here and sympathy elsewhere.
+No veneer of emotional soundtrack music guides our feelings one way or another, offering disapproval here and sympathy elsewhere.
 The film takes place on interior jungle sets, often waist-deep in water.
 The usual pitfalls of such fakery are avoided by excellent set design, very good lighting and direction that restricts what we see.
 The anamorphic Megascope framing gives us just enough spacial context to avoid total claustrophobia.
 Unlike Guest’s Blood Island there are no specific graphic horrors to contemplate, just the evil that men do.
 Armies are no different than any other association of men with weapons, under stress.
 Men will kill for necessity, but also for expediency’s sake and sometimes just out of convenience.